-- 1. There are three key components of the TPA Code in relation to tariff settings; these are: - (a) Reference Prices which set out the maximum price a regulated retailer will pay for electricity generation; - (b) Wheeling Arrangements which set out the conditions and charges under which third parties can access PNG Power Limited's transmission networks; and - (c) Connections arrangements which set out the conditions and charges for connection to PNG Power Limited's transmission networks by third parties. - 2.
-The TPA Code, once implemented is expected to:

-- (a) Improve transparency with regards to power purchase contracting between IPPs and Regulated Retailers. - (b) Constrains the ability of Regulated Retailers to unfairly discriminate against potential competitors. - (c) Protect Transmission Network Operators' commercial interests by clarifying how they are remunerated by Third Parties connecting to and wheeling power through their network. - (d) Constrains the ability of Transmission Network Operator/s that performs System Operator functions from unfairly discriminating against Third Parties.
+- 1 There are three key components of the TPA Code in relation to tariff settings; these are - a] Reference Prices which set out the maximum price a regulated retailer will pay for electricity generation. - b] Wheeling Arrangements which set out the conditions and charges under which third parties can access PNG Power Limited's transmission networks. - c] Connections arrangements which set out the conditions and charges for connection to PNG Power Limited's transmission networks by third parties. - 2 The TPA Code, once implemented is expected to: - a] Improve transparency with regards to power purchase contracting between IPPs and Regulated Retailers. - b) Constrains the ability of Regulated Retailers to unfairly discriminate against potential competitors. - c] Protect Transmission Network Operators' commercial interests by clarifying how they are remunerated by Third Parties connecting to and wheeling power through their network. - d] Constrains the ability of Transmission Network Operator that performs System Operator functions from unfairly discriminating against Third Parties.

-9.7.3.3 PRICING MECHANISMS UNDER THE TPA CODE
+10.7.3.3 Pricing Mechanisms under the TPA Code

-1. The TPA Code and its Pricing Mechanism aligned to the National Energy Policy are expounded as:
+1 The TPA Code and its Pricing Mechanism aligned to the National Energy Policy are expounded as:

-i.
-Power Purchase Reference Pricing and Power Purchase Agreement ii.
-Wheeling Arrangement and Charges
+i) i.
+Power Purchase Reference Pricing and Power Purchase Agreement

 The Power Purchase Reference Price (PPRP) provides for purchasing power at a prudent and efficient cost for the retailer to pass-through to consumers.
 The power purchase price sets the upper bound for and as a benchmark for retailers purchasing from power producers.
 It is required under the TPA Code that regulated retailers must submit a statement of power purchase reference price to the regulator for approval.
 The regulator will assess, approve and do publication of the approved power purchase reference prices for the participants in the industry to apply these references accordingly to the different energy sources.